syself/.github/profile/README.md

 Love our work so far?
 Support us by giving a star ⭐

-## ✈️ Join us on the journey
+### ✈️ Join us on the journey

-### 👩🏽‍💻 Make an impact

 Contribute by submitting issues, contributing PRs, and engaging in open discussions for feedback.
-Your involvement is crucial in driving the Kubernetes innovation forward.
+Your involvement is crucial in driving Kubernetes innovation forward.

 ### 🤝 Get involved

 - **Affiliate Program:** Earn a 20% commission on referrals for a year.
-- **Try Syself Autopilot:** Elevate your Kubernetes management.
+- **Try Syself Autopilot:** Book a demo or try it for free at [our website](https://syself.com).
 - **We're Hiring:** Join our global team.
-Contact us at <jobs@syself.com>.
+Reach out at <jobs@syself.com>.

-For more information or to get started, contact us at <info@syself.com>.
+For more information, contact us at <contact@syself.com>.